This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 Cambridge University Botanic Garden

-Our Lady And The English Matryrs Church
+Our Lady And The English Martyrs Church

 Parker’s Piece

-Another 5 minutes walk will take you to the massive Parker’s Piece, a 25-acre greenfield that hosts both ceremonial and leisure activities, especially the games of football and cricket.
-Imagine having this serene park near the city centre where you can take a break anytime you feel stressed and overwhelmed.
-I wish I could stay longer, but I didn’t have the time.
+Another 5-minute walk will take you to the massive Parker’s Piece, a 25-acre greenfield that hosts both ceremonial and leisure activities, especially the games of football and cricket.

 The University of Cambridge Museums